Chapter 8 - Just a Small Bite

 "Scotch rocks, water back."

-He motioned to the bartender.
-She reached out her hand.
+He summoned the bartender with a gesture.
+She extended her hand like an offering.
 "I'm Sara."
-The hand that was on the bar lifted slowly and took hers, turned it over and kissed it as his eyes moved across her face and mouth.
-He was good, she thought, and right out of the mastery of power workshop—manipulating unconscious processes.
-She knew it well, and lucky Sara was right here in the middle of her year of exploration.
-She was in the mood.
+The hand that had claimed the bar lifted with deliberate slowness and captured hers, turned it over like examining prey, and kissed it while his eyes devoured her face and mouth with the hunger of something ancient and starving.
+He was masterful, she realized—straight out of the power manipulation playbook, working unconscious psychological triggers like a pro.
+She knew the game intimately, and lucky Sara was right in the middle of her year of sexual exploration, inhibitions dissolved in booze and rebellion.
+She was ready for trouble.
 He got lucky.
-They both did, and they swore to meet in New Orleans the next month.
+They both did, feeding off each other's darkness, and they promised to meet up in New Orleans the following month.

 "Beeldschoon!"
-He took her shoulders and kissed her three times, cheek to cheek.
-"I have a surprise; Eric invited us to his party.
-Stuffy Eric is getting married, but this isn't the ordained bachelor party.
-He rented out the entire State Palace and DJ—it's some sort of underground dance club.
-Please don't say no. I promise you an evening of sensual delights."
+He seized her shoulders and branded her with three kisses, cheek to cheek, marking his territory.
+"I have a surprise; Eric has summoned us to his gathering.
+Repressed Eric is getting married, but this isn't some sanitized bachelor party.
+He's commandeered the entire State Palace for his private apocalypse—some sort of underground dance coven.
+Please don't refuse me.
+I promise you an evening of sinful delights that will leave scars on your soul."

-Sara would not say no. The theater was in the uptown lake area and looked like it had been around awhile, but everything in New Orleans looked dated.
-Inside it was ornate—opera-like art deco with massive balconies.
+The theater was in the uptown lake area and looked like it had been around forever, but everything in New Orleans looked worn down by time.
+Inside, it was over-the-top ornate—opera house art deco with massive balconies.

-Tammo took her hand.
-"You don't know Eric, but he often throws money around just because he can.
-He tells me this is the epicenter of the southern rave scene."
+Tammo grabbed her hand possessively.
+"You don't know Eric, but he throws money around like it's nothing.
+He tells me this is the center of the southern rave underground."

-He laughed gently and leaned in toward her mouth and whispered, "The only thing I know is that it will get crazy, so don't take your drinks from anyone but me."
+He laughed darkly and leaned toward her mouth, his breath hot with promises.
+"The only thing I know for sure is that things will get wild tonight, so don't take drinks from anyone but me."

-They all roamed the huge theater through a field of neon light.
-Some had yellow eyes that lit up in the black light.
-Two clean-cut and fit twenty-something men had fluffy white angel wings over their bare shoulders and thin white tights held tight against every naked bulge underneath.
+They prowled the cavernous theater through forests of neon radiation.
+Some possessed yellow eyes that blazed in the black light like demonic beacons.
+Two clean-cut, athletically built men in their twenties wore fluffy white angel wings over their naked shoulders and skin-tight white leggings that clung obscenely to every bulge and ridge beneath.
 Their hard cocks cast shadows in the neon like luminescent snakes.

-Music screamed from the stage.
-People were weaving and jumping on the floor in rhythm—a frenzy of bodies smashed into each other and arms with animal claws shoved at the air.
-Many of the women had light circles on their heads; some wire-spiraled upward eight or more inches and glowed like an alien lighthouse.
+Music shrieked from the stage.
+Bodies writhed and convulsed on the floor in ritualistic rhythm—a frenzied mass of flesh colliding and grinding while arms tipped with animal claws slashed at the poisoned air.
+Many women wore halos of light around their skulls; wire spirals twisted upward eight inches or more, glowing like alien transmission devices.

-"The neon crowns mean the girls are consenting to sex with anyone—any gender," offered Tammo.
+"The neon crowns mean the girls are down for sex with anyone—any gender," Tammo explained matter-of-factly.

 "Well, that cuts out the guesswork.
 These are all Eric's friends?
 There must be a thousand people here."